Travel Itinerary for Matera: Three Days Exploring Southern Italy's Hidden Gem

 Some of the sassi have also been renovated and restored as stylish residences with all the trappings of modern life such as wireless internet connections, cable TV and air conditioning.
 However, not all the sassi have been renovated and there are long stretches of uninhabited sassi in various stages of arrested decay.

 Primarily because of the sassi, Matera has been designated a UNESCO World Heritage site and is in the running to be the European Union’s Cultural Capital for the year 2019.

 But there is much more to Matera than the sassi.
 My intrepid companion and wife, Julie, and I recently spent several very enjoyable weeks in Matera visiting museums and craft studios, attending concerts at the local musical conservatory and, of course, visiting centuries-old palazzi, churches and cathedrals.
 It is an incredibly friendly, engaging and, yes, safe city.
 The time we spent in Matera was one of our most relaxing and enjoyable Italian adventures in years.

 Since Matera has approximately 58,000 inhabitants, it is not exactly a small town by Italian standards.
 While the city has some grungy areas with architecture evocative of some former Soviet bloc countries, the Centro Storico, the town’s historic center, is very attractive and has a small-town vibe with its tangle of winding streets and narrow alleys filled with people out and about, daily farmers’ market, bakeries, sidewalk caffes and gelaterias.

 Because most of the places of interest to visit are in Matera’s relatively compact historic center and non-resident automobiles are prohibited in the historic center, visitors are probably best served by staying at a B&B or hotel in the historic center or within walking distance of the historic center.
 We stayed at La Corte B&B, a small, pleasant and accommodating B&B owned and managed by the charming Angela.
 La Corte is centrally located with convenient access to Piazza Sedile, restaurants and the Cathedral.
-But there are numerous B&Bs and small hotels at all price points in the historic center.
+But there are numerous B&Bs and boutique hotels at all price points in Matera's historic center.